REGISTRATION OPEN!

 Commitment

-This 20-week Green Belt Course will require a five (5) hour weekly commitment.
-The actual task-time will vary.
+This comprehensive 20-week Green Belt Course will require a five (5) hour weekly commitment.
+The actual task time will vary.
 The program's webinar schedule for the Blended Learning model will be assigned by the facilitator and the students based on their availability.

 Program Cost